laszloszurok/hugo-website/content/arch-notes/post-installation.md

 sudo pacman -S alsa-utils
 ```

-I have media control buttons on my laptop (they can control for eg. switching to next/prev. song on Spotify).
+I have media control buttons on my laptop (they can control for e.g. switching to next/prev. song on Spotify).
 For these to work I'm going to install playerctl.
 ```terminal
 sudo pacman -S playerctl
 ```